Iota1 Scorpii

-Iota1 Scorpii, Latinized from ι1 Scorpii, is star in the southern constellation of Scorpius.
+Iota1 Scorpii, Latinized from ι1 Scorpii, is a star in the southern constellation of Scorpius.
 With an apparent visual magnitude of 3.03, this star can be seen with the naked eye.
-It is sometimes called by the proper name Apollyon.
 Parallax measurements place it at a distance of roughly 1930 ly from Earth, with a 9% margin of error.
+At the estimated distance, the apparent magnitude is diminished by 0.66 magnitudes due to intervening gas and dust between Earth and the star.